secureCodeBox/documentation/docs/how-tos/scanning-networks.md

       - /ncrack/passwords.txt
       - -p
       - ssh:{{attributes.port}}
-      - "{{attributes.ip_address}}"
+      - "{{$.hostOrIP}}"
 ```

 Let's take a look at the attributes:

 * *name:* Obviously, our scan is called "ncrack-ssh" to identify it correctly.
 * *spec - matches - anyOf:* Here we specify that we want to subsequently scan every open port 22, or every port where a ssh service is running.
 You can use any attribute that is specified in the nmap findings, see for example: [Nmap Example Findings]
 * *scanSpec - scanType:* This is where the actual ncrack scan gets configured.
 We use the optional -d10 for a better console output, with -U we specify the usernames list, -P is for password list.
 Now it gets more interesting: The -p option is used in ncrack to specify a port for a service different from its standard port.
 We pick the needed port from the findings via `{{attributes.port}}`.
-After that, we just have to directly set the target IP with `"{{attributes.ip_address}}"` and we are done.
+After that, we just have to directly set the target IP with `"{{$.hostOrIP}}"` and we are done.
+The pattern `"{{$.hostOrIP}}"` is a special feature we implmented as an alternative to `{{attributes.ip_address}}` because it's often usefull to preserve the hostname for cascadingScans.
+This pattern allows you to use the hostname if it's defined and otherwise use the attribute `{{attributes.ip_address}}`.
 * *invasive & intensive:* Finally you may have noticed that we skipped these both attributes.
 A scan can either be *invasive* or *non-invasive* and its intensity can vary from *light* to *medium* to *high*.

 These last two labels work as scan-triggers in the cascading rules, so our last step is to modify the nmap scan defined above and **add the cascading scan rules**: